 - Evaluate the implications when more than one guideline or regulation applies to a project.

 - Non-Member: $100

 Approved for 3 hours of Continuing Education Credits for DSA CASp Certification Renewal, International Code Council (ICC), and LU/HSW Continuing Education Credits for the American Institute of Architect (AIA).

 Susan Moe is a California licensed architect with 17 years experience in the private sector and 15 years experience in the public sector.
 While at the Division of the State Architect, Headquarters Office, she designed the first Certified Access Specialist open book exam and designed and delivered DSA Academy four-day training sessions throughout California related to the application of access codes and regulations.
 Susan has been involved in rulemaking at DSA for the California Building Code, Chapter 11B, the primary effort was on housing regulations.
 She retired from the Division of the State Architect in July of 2021 and established her own company Access Compliance Consulting.

 Bill Hecker, AIA

-Bill Hecker, AIA, is an architect and accessibility consultant at Hecker Design(link is external), LLC, Birmingham, AL. He has been involved in numerous landmark lawsuits related to the Fair Housing Act, ADA hotel requirements, movie theaters, and curb ramp transition plans.
+Bill Hecker, AIA, is an architect and accessibility consultant at Hecker Design, LLC, Birmingham, AL. He has been involved in numerous landmark lawsuits related to the Fair Housing Act, ADA hotel requirements, movie theaters, and curb ramp transition plans.
 Since 1994 he has been an expert witness for the Department of Justice (DOJ) on the ADA and for nearly a decade as an FHA expert witness for the DOJ's Housing & Civil Enforcement Section.

 Stoyan Bumbalov, CASp